spapas/spapas.github.io/content/react-redux-tutorial.rst

-So, a redux reducer is *actually* a (rather complex) functional reducer, getting the current state (as the accumulated value) and each individual action as the value and returns the new state which is the result of applying this action to the state!
+So, a redux reducer is *actually* a (rather complex) functional reducer, getting the current state (as the accumulated value) and each individual action as the value and returning the new state which is the result of applying this action to the state!

+Three extra things to make sure about your redux reducers is that

+- they should have an initial value (with the initial state of the application)
+- they must not not mutate (change) the state object but instead create and return a new one
+- always return a valid state as a result

 What about react-redux?
 =======================